2i-Git/career-changers-site/content/sections/5-Github.en.md

 Remember to put your message in quotations otherwise the command won’t go through.
 For example:

 ```
+bash

 git commit -m “First Commit”

 ```

 Now we need to link this local repository to the repository created in GitHub.
-First copy the URL of the repository created on GitHub.

-You should see it on the first page opened when you first created the GitHub repository.
-Or just copy it from the address bar from your browser.
-We need to now use two final commands to push our local files to the GitHub repository.
+Return to the page on GitHub that you reached earlier.
+Beneath "...or push an existing repository from the command line" you should see:

 ```
+bash

-git remote add origin ‘your_url_name’
+git remote add origin https://github.com/youraccount/hello-world.git
+git branch -M main
 git push -u origin main

 ```

 The first command adds the remote repository based on the URL name given and ‘origin’ is used as the remote name.
 A git remote is just a git repository that is hosted online.
 We have to give git a remote name so that it knows where to push to.
+The second command is saying that the main branch is defined as "main", which is the default anyway.

-The second command “git push -u origin main” pushes the content to the remote repository.
-‘Origin’ is the remote repository name, ‘-u’ flag is upstream which is the equivalent to ‘-set-upstream’ and the ‘main’ is the branch. after this point, if you are just pushing commits to the main branch, you can just shorten this to:
+The third command “git push -u origin main” pushes the content to the remote repository.
+‘Origin’ is the remote repository name, ‘-u’ flag is upstream which is the equivalent to ‘-set-upstream’ and the ‘main’ is the branch.

+After this point, if you are just pushing commits to the main branch, you can just shorten this to:

 ```
+bash

 git push